Northwestern Forested Mountains: Climate

 Extending from the lower Yukon of Canada all the way into northern California and Nevada, the northwestern-forested mountains range in different about three climate zones; moist maritime, arid dry, and sub-arctic.

 The moist maritime climate of the Northwestern Forested Mountains is found along a narrow strip of coastal Oregon, Washington, British Columbia, and southern Alaska in North America.
 It is formed by westerly winds coming off of the Pacific Ocean, which hit the mountains and rises to a cooler atmosphere.
-This causes rainy, cloudy, and moist atmospheric conditions where up to 100 in of rain per year can be seen, and is a temperate zone ranging from about 15 F in the winter to about 65 F in the winter.
+This causes rainy, cloudy, and moist atmospheric conditions where up to 100 in of rain per year can be seen, and is a temperate zone ranging from about 15 F in the winter to about 65 F in the summer.

 The arid dry zone is west of the mountain ranges and doesn't receive much rain due to the north-to-south orientation of the mountains, which blocks clouds and precipitation.
 It can range from the upper 80s (°F) in the summer to single digits in the winter.
 It generally only receives about 20 in of rain per year.

-The sub-arctic region ranges from Fairbanks, Alaska to the Yukon of Canada and averages a mean of 50 F. in the summer and is often negative 13 in the winter.
+The sub-arctic region ranges from Fairbanks, Alaska to the Yukon of Canada and averages a mean of 50 F in the summer and is often -13 F in the winter.
 On the mountain tops, it can receive up to 100 in of precipitation per year, and is often considered the snowiest place on Earth.

 The Northwestern Forested Mountains experience phenomena called decadal oscillations, the La Niña and El Niño.
 This is a shift in temperatures from warmer (La Niña) to colder (El Niño) and each phase generally last about a decade.
 These phases are caused by many factors including, jet streams, trade winds, precipitation, land surface, temperature, ocean surface temperature, and sea level pressure.

 Environmental threats to the Northwestern Forested Mountains

 The biggest threats to this region are fires and invasive pests.
 As fires occur, they alter the forest composition dramatically.
 Fire scars create an entry for heart rot and other fatal conditions.
 Burned soils repel water and the runoff creates sediment and ash polluting rivers and streams, and harming fish and wildlife that depend on these water sources.
-An especially troubling aspect of fires’ aftermath is the increased vulnerability of trees to non-native invasive pests.
+An especially troubling aspect of fires' aftermath is the increased vulnerability of trees to non-native invasive pests.
 Burned stands create a perfect habitat for pests who will find shelter in the regrowth.
 These pests create tunneling galleries that further weaken a tree's ability to fend off pathogens that lead to mortality.

 Preventing forest fires and controlling pest populations go hand-in-hand, which leaves room for any combination of treatment plans.
-Especially helpful is the use of prescribed burns, which consists of randomly dropping a match on a grid that has been divided and planted at scattered time periods.
+Especially helpful is the use of prescribed burns, in which land managers deliberately set and closely monitor fires under carefully selected weather and fuel-moisture conditions in order to reduce accumulated fuel loads in a controlled manner.
 After the fire, workers must go in to peel bark off felled logs, and, if possible, remove dead, dying, and severely damaged/stressed trees as soon as possible.